f14shm4n/f14.l10n-js/README.md

 **The output package also has the d.ts files for typescript using.**

+## Ok.
+How it works?

+Your steps:

+1. Configure l10n provider if needed.

+2. Adds localized string maps.

+3. Get localized string by key where you need it.

+How to work default l10n provider:

+1. Search the localized string for the current locale by the given key.
+Current locale value takes from `navigator.language`.

+2. Search the localized string for the default locale if the specified key not found in the string map for the current locale.

+3. Search localized the string by the given key in the all defined locales if specified key not found in the 1,2 steps.

+4. If localized string does not founds, returns `undefiend`.

 ## Using

 By default l10n provider is already configured to use: